rollerworks/search/Resources/doc/type.rst

 .. note::

-    Not all types may use strings, DateTime types use an extended
-    \DateTime class for passing information between methods.
+    Not all types may use strings. ``DateTime`` types use an extended ``\DateTime`` class for passing information between methods.

 From Scratch
 ~~~~~~~~~~~~

-For this little tutorial we are going to create an InvoiceType that can handle an invoice value.
+For this little tutorial we are going to create an ``InvoiceType`` that can handle an invoice value.

 The value is made up from a year and incrementing number, like 2012-0259.

-As we really want to use the power of the RecordFilter we are also adding
+As we really want to use the power of the ``RecordFilter``, we are also adding
 support for ranges and comparisons.

 First we create the value class for holding the information of our invoice.